Common cold in babies

 If your baby is younger than 2 to 3 months of age, call the doctor early in the illness.
 For newborns, a common cold can quickly develop into croup, pneumonia or another serious illness.
 Even without such complications, a stuffy nose can make it difficult for your baby to nurse or drink from a bottle.
 This can lead to dehydration.
 As your baby gets older, your doctor can guide you on when your baby needs to be seen by a doctor and when you can treat his or her cold at home.

 Most colds are simply a nuisance.
 But it's important to take your baby's signs and symptoms seriously.

 If your baby is 3 months old or older, call the doctor if he or she:

 Seek medical help immediately if your baby:

-The common cold is an upper respiratory tract infection caused by one of more than 100 viruses.
-The rhinovirus and coronavirus are common culprits, and are highly contagious.
+The common cold is an infection of the nose and throat (upper respiratory tract infection) that can be caused by one of more than 100 viruses.
+The rhinovirus and coronavirus are common culprits and are highly contagious.